ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 1. Created a gmaps figure

 2. Then created a heatmap layer using a gmaps function (that takes our acquired latitude and longitude values as parameters) and weighted the layer using aqi values

+(The code for this portion can be found in the World_Heatmaps_US_Pollution_Trend_Yann folder in the Graph Code folder.
+Note to running this code will require a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+You must Enter the API key into the `config.py` file within the Graph Code Folder)

 ## What is the air pollution trend in the us over time?
 To answer that question we turned to a U.S pollution dataset on kaggle.